courageJ/SMR/README.md

 A sample configuration is shown in destor.config

 The default rewriting scheme is SMR.
-The SMR level in `destor.config` is adjustable according  the demand of restore performance.
+The SMR level in `destor.config` is adjustable according to the demand of restore performance.

 # Contact